-- Net earnings - Benefits / Tax Credits
+- Net earnings

+- Benefits / Tax Credits

-- · Pension Income
+- Pension Income

 - Other income, including income from a non-independent living at home

-- · Capital income
+- Capital income

-4.6 Partner's Income
+Partner's Income

-Where someone is part of a couple, this being their spouse or civil partner, only their income and capital, along with 50% of any jointly awarded/held income and capital will be taken into account when calculating their contribution.
+Where someone is part of a couple, this being their spouse or civil partner, only their income and capital, along with 50% of any jointly awarded/held income and capital will be considered when calculating their contribution.
 This ensures that partners are left with their own income and capital.